Purdue Summer SURF Program

 While participating in the SURF program, all students are expected to abide by the Purdue University Student Code of Conduct.

-Students are expected to participate for the entire established program period noted above.
+Students are expected to participate for the entire established program period noted at the top of this page.
 Since the program is a full time research experience, time off is not provided during the program period.
 Students should plan vacations before and after the program.

 Because of the time commitment of the research project, students may not enroll in classes while participating in the program.